AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-vector-stores-retrieval.md

 ## Embedding Model Choice and Dimension Tradeoffs

 The vector store choice is only half of the retrieval architecture decision.
-The embedding model determines vector dimensionality, quality of semantic similarity, and encoding latency—all of which affect the operational characteristics of the vector store.
+The embedding model determines vector dimensionality, quality of semantic similarity, and encoding latency, all of which affect the operational characteristics of the vector store.

 **OpenAI text-embedding-3-small:** 1536 dimensions.
 Good general-purpose text retrieval quality with low cost.
 Works well with all four vector stores.

 **OpenAI text-embedding-3-large:** 3072 dimensions.
 Higher quality at higher cost and storage.
-Memory requirements for HNSW indexes scale with dimensionality—moving from 1536 to 3072 dimensions approximately doubles the HNSW index size.
+Memory requirements for HNSW indexes scale with dimensionality, moving from 1536 to 3072 dimensions approximately doubles the HNSW index size.

 **Cohere embed-v3:** 1024 dimensions with strong multilingual performance.
 Lower dimensionality reduces storage and memory costs while maintaining competitive retrieval quality for multilingual content.

 **BGE-M3 (BAAI):** Produces both dense embeddings and sparse representations in a single model pass.
-This is the foundation for Milvus hybrid search—dense and sparse representations from the same model, enabling highly effective hybrid retrieval without running separate embedding and BM25 pipelines.
+This is the foundation for Milvus hybrid search, dense and sparse representations from the same model, enabling highly effective hybrid retrieval without running separate embedding and BM25 pipelines.

 Dimensionality matters operationally because HNSW indexes must fit in RAM.
 For a 1-million-vector dataset with 1536 dimensions using float32 encoding: